top of page

 Within ancient Hebrew writings there is no definite distinction between the body and soul—only “living beings.”
 The Hebrew word for "living being" is nephesh (נֶ֫פֶשׁ).
 Nephesh is also translated as “soul,” “life,” “self” “person,” “desire,” appetite,” “emotion,” or “passion.”
 According to Jewish tradition, the nephesh is the totality of the human being.
 It is not the spiritual essence or the "truer" expression of the human person; it is the entirety of the person—physical and spiritual.
 We see this in the creation narrative as the human person does not simply receive a nephesh, but becomes a nephesh.

 So what does this mean for the theologian?
-This understanding of the human person calls her to a complete embrace of the body as the created realization of the self.
-This means that they can revere and enjoy the Divine with the entirety of their beings–their lungs, arms, teeth, feet, skin, ovaries, bellybuttons, and rectums.
+This understanding of the human person calls her to a complete embrace of the body as the realization of the self.
+This means that they can revere and enjoy the sacred with the entirety of their being–their lungs, arms, teeth, feet, skin, ovaries, bellybuttons, and rectums.
 They can relish in their physical existence as they dance, eat, have sex, run, sleep, breathe, and build.
-Within their spirituality they are free to not simply occasionally acknowledge the body or seek to worship in spite of the body, but they may instead uphold the body as the integral substance of their spiritual personhood.
+Within their spirituality they are free to not simply occasionally acknowledge the body or seek to do spiritual practices in spite of the body, but they may instead uphold the body as the integral substance of their spiritual personhood.
 With all due respect, Mr. MacDonald, I am a body.

 Be a body, too.
-Check out Fratres Dei Bodywork and Ecstatic Dance.
+Check out Fratres Dei's Somatic Spiritual Advising and Ecstatic Dance.

 Sources: